soundshader/soundshader.github.io/README.md

 ![](https://auditoryneuroscience.com/sites/default/files/missingFundamental2.png)

 As can be clearly seen on the FFT image, the A signal is a pure sinusoidal tone, while B is a mix of tones.
 Despite each tone in B is higher than A, our ears perceive B as a lower tone.
-However if we plot both waveforms, we'll see that A has about 9 peaks in a 20 ms window, while B has only 5.
+If we plot both waveforms, we'll see that A has about 9 peaks in a 20 ms window, while B has only 5.
 The definition of "peak" is moot, but it doesn't stop our ears from counting them and using the "number of peaks per second" as a proxy to the tone height.

 ACF detects those peaks.
 ACF sees that there are 5 equally spaced time shifts where `B[t] * B[t + shift]` reaches the maximum, so on the ACF output we'll see those 5 peaks.